-§ 2901 Regulations governing design and operation of school bus.
+§ 2901 Regulations governing design and operation of school buses; annual student bus passes.

 (a) The Secretary of Education, with the advice of the Director of the Division of Motor Vehicles, shall adopt and enforce regulations not inconsistent with the motor vehicle laws of this State to govern the design and operation of all school buses used for the transportation of school children, whether such buses be owned and operated by any public school district or privately owned and operated under contract with the Department or any public school district in this State.
 Such regulations shall by reference be made a part of every contract entered into by the Department or any school district for the operation of a school bus.
 Every school district, its officers and employees, and every person employed under contract by the Department or a school district to furnish or operate a school bus shall be subject to the regulations.
 The Department may conduct a criminal history background check pursuant to the procedures set forth in Chapter 85 of Title 11 for the purposes of employment or contractual employment of any school bus driver.